 - a.
-Enter test link < link number> - b.
+Enter test link < link number> where link number is the Interface Link. - b.
 Enter 1 long at the end of the command line.

 If this test fails, follow the procedures in the switch maintenance manual.
 If this test passes and the link status does not display, call your remote service center for assistance.